RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 *   The client folder contains all client side code.
 It currently has a simple index file. update the following line to your colour of choice to see changes reflected in your browser : `document.body.style.background = 'white'`
 *   The common folder contains your shared client/server code.
 In this case, it has a tiny react app.js example.
-*   The dev folder contains all of the hot reloading code for development.
+*   The dev folder contains hot reloading and other dev related code.
 *   The server folder contains your routes and whatever else you'd need to add for server-side.
 *   The index file handles the express app generation and changes the middleware used based on whether your are in development or production